 The last ever Spalding Flower Parade took place on Saturday 4th May 2013.

-There is no Parade planned for 2014.
-However, there will be a Festival Event at Springfields including flower displays in the gardens, craft show, marching bands and Tulipmania, as well as the usual Church Flower Festivals around the region.
+However, there will be a Spring Festival Event at Springfields including flower displays in the gardens, craft show, marching bands and Tulipmania, as well as the usual Church Flower Festivals around the region.

 The Spalding Flower Parade.